 How could Wood’s claim be tested?
 The first primary test would be determining that the AGEs exist.
-If they exist in the genome, and perform the function Wood proposed, that would go a long way to demonstrating mediated design.
-However, timing them to being unleashed exactly after the Flood is trickier.
+If they exist in the genome and perform the function Wood proposed, that would go a long way to demonstrating mediated design.
+However, timing them to be unleashed exactly after the Flood is trickier.
 The only way to do this that I can see would be to correctly derive a baramin, then look for traits that are discontinuous in that baramin.
 However, Wood’s method of baraminology is ill-suited for such a study, given it relies heavily on holistic continuity to determine the baramins, rather than hybridization.
-However, were a baramin to be determined exclusively by hybridization, it would be possible to look for discontinuities within the baramin.
-Due to extreme lack of hybridization data, this is not currently possible, but may become possible at some point in the future.
+Were a baramin to be determined exclusively by hybridization, it would be possible to look for discontinuities within the baramin.
+Due to the extreme lack of hybridization data, this is not currently possible but may become possible at some point in the future.

 For the moment, I am cautiously pessimistic about mediated design.
 I’m not entirely sure it is necessary, and, given the lack of work that has gone into this hypothesis, it is hard to come to definite conclusions.
 Mediated design should be shelved as an explanation until the concept is more fully developed and there is more evidence for its existence.